top of page

 Lower Premiums

 But if you wait until your 30s, your chances of facing health issues go up.
 Even if you're healthy, your premium will still be higher just because of your age.
+And if you already have a medical condition, insurers may add a loading charge, an extra cost added to your base premium to cover their risk.

 For example, at age 25, the premium for ₹5 lakh coverage may cost you about ₹5,000.
 But after your 30s, it increases to around ₹6,000, and by 45.